textpattern/textpattern.github.io/brand/textpattern-documentation-template.md

 ## Template markup

+To use the templage:

-1. Create a new Markdown page (having file extension, *.md*).
+1) Create a new Markdown page (having file extension, *.md*).

-2. Save it in the appropriate folder location of the documentation tree using one of these file-name patterns accordingly:
+2) Save it in the appropriate directory location of the documentation tree using one of these file-name patterns, as required:

 * If it’s a page for a Textpattern tag, use this underscore pattern: *file_name_for_page.md*.
-		* For any other page, use this hyphenated pattern: *file-name-for-page.md*.
+* For any other page in the documentation website, use this hyphenated pattern: *file-name-for-page.md*.

-3. Copy the following block of code (the minimum template markup) and paste it in your new blank page.
+3) Copy the following block of code (the minimum template markup) and paste it in your new blank page.
+Edit accordingly.

 The template elements are described after the block.

 ```
 ---